BCusack/Seon/Extended/beyond_the_smartphone.md

 - The Boredom Pivot: “You’ve checked your phone three times in two minutes.
 Fancy a 30‑second reset or a tiny win?”
 - Micro‑Momentum: “One small step towards your draft?
 I’ll time two focused minutes.”
 - Compassionate Interrupt: “I’m hearing self‑criticism.
-Would you like a kinder reframe or a grounding exercise?”
+Would you like a kinder reframe or we could just walk?”
 - World in a Teacup: “Want headlines only—90 seconds, no scroll?
 I’ll save deep dives for later.”

 Under the hood, the Seon keeps your world in a light, privacy‑first memory—people, commitments, signals—so it can be relevant without being clingy.
 It links what matters (Jill ↔ Bob ↔ hospital appointment) and lets the rest fade.
 No infinite feeds.
 No slot‑machine rewards.
 No streaks.

-Boredom doesn’t have to be a void we fear.
+Boredom doesn’t have to be a void bringer.
 It can be a doorway—into presence, into action, into rest.
 When the moment calls for motivation, the Seon offers momentum.
 When the mind spirals, it offers a gentle hand on the brake.